 Perform and Explore

-ACT offers 5 majors from which students can choose: Acting/Performance, Audio/Video, Creative Writing, Dance, or Theater Production.
+ACT offers 5 majors from which students can choose: Acting/Vocal Performance, Audio/Video Production, Creative Writing, Dance, or Theater Production.
 Each major has its own required program courses in addition to graduation requirements.
 These majors give students a chance to focus on an area of interest with purpose and intent.

 Our students come to ACT because they share an interest in the performing arts.
 Creating, performing, and responding to works of art gives students a greater understanding of the relationships among their learning experiences; they gain an aesthetic appreciation of the arts and world cultures, even as they explore real-world applications of their learning.

 Students study voice and diction to develop International Phonetic Alphabet (IPA) diction and articulation for performance.
 Basic acting theory and technique are introduced, as well as researching and performing scenes from a variety of periods and theatrical styles.
 Movement for stage, character analysis, and stage make-up are other areas students explore.
 Musical Instruction is provided through A Capella, Musical Theater classes, Beginning Singing and Performance Singing.
 Performance opportunities include a musical, a play and music night for advanced students as well as various other opportunities for students to perform short scenes, monologues and musical selections throughout the year.

 Students utilize state of the art cameras and editing software to film, produce and edit their own videos.
 Videos produced at ACT have placed in the top 10 for the statewide “Teen Safe Driving” DMV contest 7 years in a row.
 Audio/Video students have the opportunity to create commercials, PSA’s and documentaries for local businesses and community members and present all of their hard work at least twice per year during VideoFest (open to the public).
 In addition, Audio/Video students study audio production, Photoshop, animation, and music editing/creation through Garage Band.